 Although African Americans are viewed as passive recipients in philanthropy, my blog proves that we are active givers and major philanthropists, donating millions of dollars to issues impacting our community.

 Since its inception, BGB has grown tremendously, with thousands of readers each month.
-I’ve been featured and have written for major media outlets, including the Chronicle of Philanthropy, Huffington Post's Black Voices, the NY Times, BlackEnterprise.com; Reuters, TheGrio.com, The Root, and the book Black Is The New Green: Marketing to Affluent African Americans.
+I’ve been featured and have written for major media outlets, including the Chronicle of Philanthropy, Huffington Post's Black Voices, the NY Times, BlackEnterprise.com; Reuters, TheGrio.com, and in the premiere web episode of The Root.com's The Root Live.

 I was also featured in the August 2011 'Black Wealth' issue of Ebony magazine in the article, "Where Wealthy Blacks Give...." along with my charity, The Black Benefactors.

-With my blog, I hope to inspire you….to volunteer, to donate, to join a board, to support programs in your community, to mentor … and to spread the word about black giving.
+With my blog, I hope to inspire you….to volunteer, to donate, to join a board, to support programs in your community, to mentor … and to spread the word about black philanthropy and giving.

 So be sure to visit often, subscribe, join the team on Facebook, follow me on Twitter, and tell a friend!